-- a blockage of the pancreatic duct; for example, blockage by a gallstone or tumor
+- a blockage of the pancreatic duct by either gallstones or pancreatic stones

-- cystic fibrosis, a hereditary disease causing mucus to build in the lungs
+- cystic fibrosis, which is a hereditary disease that causes mucus to build up in your lungs

 - pain in your upper abdomen

-- fatty stools, which are loose, pale, and do not flush away easily
+- fatty stools, which are loose, pale, and don’t flush away easily

 - nausea and vomiting